 Computer Science Teachers Association holds CS Ed Camp for K-12 instructors

-Chicago is at the forefront of the growing need to educate more grade school students (and teachers) with its Computer Science for All (CS4All) initiative at Chicago Public Schools (CPS), a move-ment to bring computer science education to every student in the CPS system.
+Chicago is at the forefront of the growing need for those teachers with its Computer Science for All (CS4All) initiative at Chicago Public Schools (CPS), a movement to bring computer science education to every student in the CPS system.

-“These teachers are hungry for meaningful CS material for stu-dents,” said Hayes.
-“Teachers have been doing great work on their own in their schools just to pro-vide more opportuni-ties for their students.
+“These teachers are hungry for meaningful CS material for students,” said Prof. David Hayes, who helped administer the camp and presented one of the anchor sessions.
+“Teachers have been doing great work on their own in their schools just to provide more opportunities for their students.
 This camp was a chance for teachers to get active and engaged in ideas and tools they can bring into their classroom next year.”

-For the Chicago CSTA, they believe this is only the be-ginning for educating and preparing CS teachers.
+For the Chicago CSTA, they believe this is only the beginning for educating and preparing CS teachers.

-“The history of educational research is rife with exam-ples of well-meaning and well-funded efforts vanish-ing after the funding dries up, because they have often been an imposition of values and practices imposed from the outside, said Reed.
-“A culturally relevant ap-proach celebrates, supports and builds upon the ex-pertise that existing teachers bring to the table.
+“The history of educational research is rife with examples of well-meaning and well-funded efforts vanishing after the funding dries up, because they have often been an imposition of values and practices imposed from the outside,” said Reed.
+“A culturally relevant approach celebrates, supports and builds upon the expertise that existing teachers bring to the table.
 CS Ed Camp builds on this ethos of valuing what teachers have to offer.
-We have a sense that this ethos and model could be both powerful and replicable else-where.”
+We have a sense that this ethos and model could be both powerful and replicable elsewhere.”